Who we are

 - 1936: Edward Rynning founded the credit union for the employees of Continental Paper and Bag Company.
 A tiny office was opened under the stairs of the #4 paper machine so employees could conduct business during their lunch hours.
 The credit union was called Continental Paper Co.
 Credit Union.

 - 1949: The paper mill changed ownership and the credit union changed its name – Scott Marinette Credit Union.

-1996: The membership voted to change the field of membership and the credit union name.
+- 1996: The membership voted to change the field of membership and the credit union name.
 Tri-County Credit Union was the new name.
-The credit union also became open charted allowing anyone who lives or works in Marinette, Menominee or Oconto Counties to join.
+The credit union also became open chartered allowing anyone who lives or works in Marinette or Oconto County in Wisconsin or Menominee County in Michigan to join.

 - 1999: Our Menominee branch opened and was remodeled in the summer of 2020.

 - 2017: Our Marinette branch opened at our Hall Avenue location.